 And he hit me - this time just verbally - on and on about the Jewish operatives in the communist security service!

 my life...... but we didn't part as friends.

 He died the following year.

-But I come every year to visit his grave and say Hail Mary's for him.
+And so, I come here every year to his grave to say a Hail Mary for him.